-This past year has been an extremely difficult one for us all.
-I am proud of the way that everyone in the Society adapted to the challenges brought about by coronavirus and the consistent focus on serving Members.
-During 2021 we will see the benefits of launching PRISM in enabling us to launch new products and to provide more options for current and future Members.
-And hopefully we will once again be able to return to the office.
+These last two years have been extremely difficult ones for us all.
+I am proud of the way that everyone in the Society adapted to the challenges brought about by coronavirus and the consistent focus on serving Members throughout.
+During 2022 we will see the benefits of PRISM in enabling us to launch new products and to provide more options for current and future Members.